maintaina/containers/base/README.md

 docker run -it --name my-horde-container ghcr.io/maintaina/containers/base:latest
 ```

-The image is stored as a public image in Github's new Container Registry.
+The image is stored as a public image in Github's ghcr.io Container Registry.
 It can
 be pulled without logging into the registry.

 ##  Entrypoint Magic